7 top tips for measuring and improving employee wellbeing

 Physical employee wellbeing tips

 Give staff time to recover from illnesses

-While this is especially good advice given present times, it still applies even when there isn’t a viral outbreak stalking the land.
+This was especially good advice during the pandemic.
+But it still applies even when there isn't a viral outbreak stalking the land.
 Letting your employees take some time to get over their sickness is the quickest way for them to recover.
 But just as importantly, it keeps them from passing any infectious illnesses onto their coworkers.

 That said, in some workplaces, getting staff to actually use their sick days is easier said than done.
 In 2018, a CIPD survey found that 86% of 1000 respondents had observed presenteeism (colleagues showing up to work while sick) in the workplace.
 Only a quarter of respondents who had observed presenteeism said their organisation had taken steps to discourage it.
 So now more than ever, it's important for management to lead the way in encouraging staff to use sick leave when they need it.

 Take proper measures to reduce physical strain

 Health and safety guidelines and ergonomic office equipment have been around for decades.
 But the fact remains that 498,000 UK workers suffered from musculoskeletal disorders in 2018-19.
 This accounts for 6.9 million working days lost.
 So, the second entry on our list of employee wellbeing tips is about avoidable injuries.